NayeraMohamed/Backend-Coding-Challenge/README.md

 ## What to expect

-You will recieve a data array in JSON format including:
+You will recieve a data list in JSON format including:

-- language
+- Language
-- number of repositories using the language
+- Number of repositories using the language
-- an array of repositories (as objects) using the language
+- A list of repositories (as objects) using the language

 ## Credits